 Because high affinity nucleic acid binding dyes can affect DNA migration during electrophoresis, post-staining of gels is highly recommended.
 Post-staining with GelRed® results in superior sensitivity and eliminates the possibility of dye interference with DNA migration.
 Agarose gels can be precast with GelRed®, however, GelRed® may affect the migration or resolution of some DNA samples in precast gels.
-Note: the precast protocol is not recommended for acrylamide gels.
-Use the post-staining protocol for acrylamide gels.
+The precast protocol is not recommended for polyacrylamide gels.

 GelRed® can be used to stain dsDNA, ssDNA or RNA, however GelRed® is twice as sensitive for dsDNA than ssDNA or RNA.
 Gel staining with GelRed® is compatible with downstream applications such as sequencing and cloning.
-GelRed® is efficiently removed from DNA by DNA extraction kits (see related products) or phenol/chloroform extraction and ethanol precipitation.
+GelRed® is efficiently removed from DNA by phenol/chloroform extraction and ethanol precipitation.

-1. Post Staining Protocol
+Post-Staining Protocol

-- 1.1 Run gels as usual according to your standard protocol. - 1.2 Carefully place the gel in a suitable container such as a polypropylene staining tray.
-Add a sufficient amount of GelRed® 3X staining solution to submerge the gel.
-Optional: NaCl can be added to GelRed® 3X staining solution at a final concentration of 0.1 M to improve sensitivity.
-Including NaCl in the staining solution enhances GelRed® staining, but may promote dye precipitation if the staining solution is used repeatedly. - 1.3 Agitate the gel gently at room temperature for ~30 minutes.
-Optimal staining time may vary somewhat depending on the thickness of the gel and the percentage of agarose.
-For polyacrylamide gels containing 3.5-10% acrylamide, typical staining time is 30 min to 1 hour with gels of higher acrylamide content requiring longer staining time. - 1.4 Destaining is not required, although the gel can be washed in water to reduce background if necessary. - 1.5 View the stained gel with a standard transilluminator (302 or 312 nm) and image the gel using an ethidium bromide filter.
-SYBR® or GelStar® filters also may be used for gel imaging with equally good results. - 1.6 Staining solution can be reused at least 2-3 times.
-Store staining at room temperature protected from light.
+- 1. Run gels according to your standard protocol. - Dilute GelRed® 10,000X stock solution 3,300 fold to make a 3X staining solution in H2O.
+Generally 50 mL staining solution is an adequate volume for one minigel.
+Note: including 0.1 M NaCl in the staining solution enhances sensitivity, but may promote dye precipitation if the gel stain is reused. - Place the gel in a suitable container such as a polypropylene staining tray.
+Add a sufficient amount of the 3X staining solution to submerge the gel. - 4.
+Agitate the gel gently at room temperature for ~30 minutes.
+Note: Optimal staining time may vary somewhat depending on the thickness of the gel and the percentage of agarose.
+For polyacrylamide gels containing 3.5-10% acrylamide, typical staining time is 30 minutes to 1 hour with gels of higher acrylamide content requiring longer staining time.
+We also offer PAGE GelRed®, specifically designed for staining PAGE gels (see related products). - 5.
+Destaining is not required, but the gel can be washed in water to reduce background if necessary. - View the stained gel with a standard transilluminator (302 or 312 nm) and image the gel using an ethidium bromide filter.
+SYBR® or GelStar® filters also may be used for gel imaging with equally good results. - Staining solution can be reused at least 2-3 times.
+Store staining solution at room temperature protected from light.